hvan128/FSN/README.md

 Ensure you have MySQL Server installed and running on your local machine.
 You will need the following details:

 - MySQL username
 - MySQL password
 - MySQL database name

 #### 2\.
 Running Docker Containers

 Navigate to the `docker` folder and run the following command to start the admin, api, and MySQL containers:

-sh

-Copy code

 `docker compose -p fsn up -d`